gerhynes/scala-notes/README.md

 object Basics extends App { ... }
 ```

+### Values and Variables

 When defining a value, you use the `val` keyword for immutable values, then the name of the value and its type, before assigning it.

 ```Scala
 val meaningOfLife: Int = 42
 ```

 A value is comparable to a constant in Java.
-Reassigning to a `val` is illegal.
+Reassigning to a `val` is illegal because `val`s are immutable.

 You don't always need to specify the type as the compiler can often infer the type.